Wade–Davis Bill: Senate voting

-The vote was 18 in favor, 14 against.
-In favor, were senators Henry B. Anthony (R), Zachariah Chandler (R), Daniel Clark (R), John Conness (R), Solomon Foot (R), James Harlan (R), Ira Harris (R), Timothy O. Howe, James Henry Lane (R), Edwin D. Morgan (R), Samuel C. Pomeroy (R), Alexander Ramsey (R), John Sherman (R), William Sprague IV (R), Charles Sumner (R), Benjamin Wade (R), Morton S. Wilkinson (R), and Henry Wilson (R).
-Against, were senators Charles R. Buckalew (D), John S. Carlile (U), Garrett Davis (UU), James Rood Doolittle (R), John B. Henderson (UU), Thomas A. Hendricks (D), Henry S. Lane (R), James A. McDougall (D), Lazarus W. Powell (D), George R. Riddle (D), Willard Saulsbury Sr. (D), John C. Ten Eyck (R), Lyman Trumbull (R), and Peter G. Van Winkle.

 Lincoln's veto

 One of Lincoln's objections was to the idea that seceded states needed to "re-join" the Union (an idea that permeated the whole bill).
-The philosophy of the war from Lincoln's point of view was that states were not constitutionally allowed to secede in the first place and therefore the so-called Confederate states were still part of the Union, even though their return to a full participation in the Union would require the fulfillment of some conditions.
-But he didn't think the war was being waged against "treasonous" States as such (since the refusal of the Union to recognize their right to secede made the ordinances of secession null) but merely to "compel the obedience of rebellious individuals".
-The problem was that the language of the bill was at times undermining the Union rationale for the war by plainly asserting for instance that states in rebellion were not part of the Union anymore.

-Moreover, the bill compelled those states to draft new Constitutions banning slavery, which was plainly unconstitutional at the time since, in the then-absence of a Constitutional amendment on the issue (which would soon pass on its own right), Congress had no power to deal with slavery within each state.
+From Lincoln's point of view, states were not constitutionally allowed to secede in the first place, so the ordinances of secession were null and void from the moment they passed.
+Thus the war was being fought to "compel the obedience of rebellious individuals,” not of rebellious states per se.
+The language of the bill undermined this argument, as the possibility of Confederate states being “readmitted” implied those states in rebellion were not part of the Union anymore.
+Moreover, the bill compelled those states to draft new Constitutions banning slavery, which was arguably unconstitutional at the time (as Congress had no power to deal with slavery within individual states).

-On a more pragmatic level, Lincoln also feared the bill would sabotage his own reconstruction activities in states like Louisiana, Arkansas, and Tennessee, all of which had passed ordinances of secession but were under Federal occupation and control of pro-Union governments.
+On a more pragmatic level, Lincoln also feared the bill would sabotage his own reconstruction activities in states like Louisiana, Arkansas, and Tennessee, all of which had passed ordinances of secession but were under Federal occupation and controlled by pro-Union governments.
 He believed that Wade–Davis would jeopardize state-level emancipation movements in loyal border states like Missouri and, especially, Maryland.
 The bill threatened to destroy the delicate political coalitions which Lincoln had begun to construct between Northern and Southern moderates.
-More broadly, it underscored how differently Lincoln and Radical Republicans viewed the Confederates.
-The President thought they needed to be coaxed back into peaceful coexistence while Wade–Davis treated them as traitors that needed to be punished.
+More broadly, it underscored how differently Lincoln and Radical Republicans viewed Confederates: Lincoln believed they could be coaxed back into peaceful coexistence, while Radical Republicans believed the Confederates were traitors and therefore could not be trusted.
 Lincoln ended up killing the bill with a pocket veto, and it was not resurrected.